Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 View of Oia town in Santorini island in Greece.

-After the sweltering summer months, Greece transitions into a cosy autumn, with October offering pleasant temperatures ranging from 16 to 28 degrees Celsius.
+After the sweltering summer months, Greece transitions into a cozy autumn, with October offering pleasant temperatures ranging from 16 to 28 degrees Celsius.
 The milder weather and reduced crowds make it the perfect time to explore popular attractions without long queues.
 While the South of Greece enjoys warmer temperatures, Central and Northern Greece showcase breathtaking fall foliage.
-However, the change in season reveals a vibrant side of Greece, which is otherwise conveyed as white and azure hues.
+However, the change in season reveals a vibrant side of Greece, distinct from its usual white and azure hues.

 • Temperature: Low: 16 degrees Celsius, High: 28 degrees Celsius